segmentio/segment-docs/src/guides/usage-and-billing/billing.md

 ## What happens when I exceed the Free plan limit?

 The Free plan includes up to 1,000 MTUs at no cost.
+If you exceed the 1,000 MTU limit once in a 6-month period, Segment locks your account but data is still able to flow through Segment.
+To unlock your account, you can wait for a full billing cycle (1 month) to go by with any overages.
+This will automatically unlock your account if the MTU numbers are able to go back down on their own.

-If you exceed the 1,000 MTU limit twice in a 6-month period, Segment locks your account.
-To unlock your account, you can choose from either of these options:
+If you exceed the 1,000 MTU limit twice in a 6-month period, Segment locks your account and also stops sending and receiving data.
+To unlock your account, you can upgrade to the [Team plan](https://segment.com/pricing/).
-* **Option 1:** Upgrade to the Monthly Team plan.
 This starts a 2-week free trial that gives you 14 days to fix your implementation to decrease the traffic.
-* **Option 2:** Wait for a full billing cycle (1 month) to go by with any overages.
-This will automatically unlock your account if the MTU numbers are able to go back down on their own.

 ## Team Trial FAQ